Hunstagamez/5001/README.md

 No subscription, no algorithm, no ads, no desk jockeys picking what songs I get to keep.
 This project is my way of taking back control from bloat, from drift, from artificial caps.

-It’s not a streaming service.
+It's not a streaming service.
-It’s not a database.
+It's not a database.
-It’s a vault.
+It's a vault.
 My vault of taste, curated and indestructible.

 Built around a single principle: